falkr/ttm4175/pages/prep-iot-mqtt.md

 can work like this: (In pseudo code)

     subscribe to house/garage/sensors/pi1
-    whenever an MQTT messages arrives at house/garage/sensors/pi1: send a message
+    whenever an MQTT message arrives at house/garage/sensors/pi1: send a message
             to house/garage/lights/l1 with payload "on"